BishoySedra/Youtube_Video_Downloader_Tool/README.md

 youtube_video_downloader
 ```

-Follow the prompts to enter the video URL, choose the video quality, format, and provide a custom name for the downloaded video.
+Follow the prompts to enter the video URL, choose the video quality, and format, and provide a custom name for the downloaded video.
+The downloaded video will be saved in the Downloads folder of your operating system.